ibm-garage-ref-storefront/inventory-ms-quarkus/README.md

 Now, you can validate the application as follows.

+Note: If you are running using docker, use `8082` instead of `8080` as port.

 - Try to hit http://localhost:8080/micro/inventory and you should be able to see a list of items.

 - You can also do it using the below command.